 10 Unconventional Ways to Stay on Track this Summer

 But staying on track with your health and fitness goals can be a challenge during these glorious summer months.
-Vacations derail workout momentum, after-work drinks abound, and BBQ's with friends and family start showing up on your waistline.
+Vacations derail workout momentum, after-work drinks abound, and BBQs with friends and family can start to show on your waistline.

-I had this hilarious client in New York (like we used to double over laughing during sessions and every one would stare, but we didn't care.
-We were having a blast!), and one time we were talking about staying healthy while traveling and she joked,
+I had this hilarious client back in New York, and one time we were talking about staying healthy for her upcoming family vacation and she joked,

 "If you tell me to just each clean while I'm on vacation I'm going to punch you in the face."

-Or your Aunts potato salad or your favorite "not-the-healthiest" food being served at your companies summer cookout.
+Or your Aunt’s potato salad, or your favorite "not-the-healthiest" food being served at your company cookout.
 Why?
-Because total deprivation is generally a recipe for binging later, and enjoying special memories with friends and family is important too.
-Plan ahead for it and always eat from a plate (i.e. don't just stand next to the bowl of bean dip and have at it... too easy to go overboard).
+Because total deprivation is generally a recipe for binging later, and enjoying special memories with friends and family is important.
+Plan ahead for it and always eat from a plate (don't just stand next to the bowl of bean dip and have at it... too easy to go overboard).